MicrosoftDocs/msteams-docs/msteams-platform/resources/removing-tab-margins.md

 * Top: 16 pixels
 * Bottom: 0 pixels

+>[!Important]
+>
-* All tabs have their margins removed: personal tabs, chat (group) tabs, meeting tabs, and channel tabs.
+> * All tabs have their margins removed: personal tabs, chat (group) tabs, meeting tabs, and channel tabs.
-* The tab margin removal change applies to all tabs.
+> * The tab margin removal change applies to all tabs.
 There's no way to opt-in or opt-out of the change.
-* Tab margins' change can affect tabs that rely on Microsoft Teams to provide margins surrounding their UI.
+> * Tab margins' change can affect tabs that rely on Microsoft Teams to provide margins surrounding their UI.
+> * This feature is not applicable to mobile clients, as the tabs viewed in the mobile clients don't have margins.

 ## See also